Medical questions & health advice by licensed doctors

-Why did I get folliculitis?
+"Why did I get folliculitis?"

 I waxed my legs a few weeks ago and got folliculitis.
 Why did this happen?
 Will it definitely happen again if I wax again?
 I'm female, age 30.

 Unfortunately, folliculitis after waxing is very common.
 Basically, what happens is that the waxing rips the hairs out at their roots and the absence of the hair root creates a small hole at the skin which allows bacteria to enter and to set up an infection.
 It is, unfortunately, very likely that this will happen to you again if you continue to wax, as you have already shown that your skin is susceptible to this type of infection.
 It might be advisable for you to consider other types of hair removal strategies.
 For some people, shaving results in less folliculitis, as do depilatory creams.
 If you wish a more permanent solution, you may want to consider laser hair removal or electrolytic hair removal.
 Both of these methods are well tolerated and are less like to lead to skin infections.
 Unfortunately, they do tend to be quite expensive.
 If you have further questions about your hair removal options, you should talk with your dermatologist or your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.